rust-lang/rfcs/text/3537-msrv-resolver.md

 # Motivation
 [motivation]: #motivation

-Let's step through a simple scenario where a developer can develop with the latest Rust version but production uses an older version:
+Let's step through a simple scenario where a user develops with the latest Rust version but production uses an older version:
 ```console
 $ cargo new msrv-resolver